 Sennheiser Momentum 4 Review

-The Momentum 4 is a comparable alternative to the AONIC 50.
+The Momentum 4 is a comparable alternative to the Shure AONIC 50 Gen 2.
 These premium ANC headphones offer excellent sound and also feature adaptive noise-canceling technology.

 - Exceptional sound quality that is clear and neutral.
 Good choice for studio work.